How To Troubleshoot Your WordPress Website?

 Backup:

 A complete backup of your website should be done.
 When something goes wrong, the WordPress backup allows you to restore your site.
-This would the best thing in case of any security attacks and loss of data.
+This would be the best thing to do in case of any security attacks or loss of data.

 If you are using a backup plugin, make sure to update them regularly.
 We advise making multiple copies of your WordPress backups and storing them in cloud storage services like Google Drive or Dropbox because backups are so important.